ovh/docs/pages/bare_metal_cloud/dedicated_servers/firewall_game_ddos/guide.en-gb.md

 - **Moving an IP between Bare Metal game servers: from newer to older generation:**
     - If destination server supports less protection rules than origin one, an error is displayed and action stopped.
+    - Otherwise:
         - Backward compatible rules are kept (protection profile name must equal).
-    - Rules not supported on the destination server will be removed.
+        - Rules that are not supported on the destination server will be removed.

 - **Moving an IP from Bare Metal game server to other servers or services:**
     - All GAME DDoS Protection rules from such IP will be deleted, as they are not supported outside Bare Metal game servers.